 - Risk Oversight Disclosure.
 We included enhanced disclosure in our proxy statement about the Board's oversight of the Company's risks. - Director Personal Skills Assessment.
-We included quantifiable disclosure in this proxy statement regarding the personal skills of our directors. - Information Technology Disclosure.
-We included enhanced disclosure in our proxy statement about our information technology systems, the Board's oversight role in cybersecurity and the Company's efforts to mitigate security breaches. - ESG Disclosure.
+We included quantifiable disclosure in this proxy statement regarding the personal skills of our directors. - Information Technology Disclosure and Cybersecurity Risk Management.
+We included enhanced disclosure in our proxy statement about our information technology systems, the Board's oversight role in cybersecurity and the Company's efforts to mitigate security breaches.
+In consultation with our third-party cybersecurity advisor, we prepared an Information Security Incident Response Plan as part of our continuing efforts to mitigate and manage the Company's risks. - ESG Disclosure.
 We included disclosure in our proxy statement about our ESG achievements and highlights. - Majority Vote and Director Resignation Policy.
 We changed the voting standard for director elections from a plurality voting standard to a majority voting standard in uncontested elections and adopted a director resignation policy, whereby incumbent directors who fail to receive a majority of the votes cast are required to promptly tender a letter of resignation to the Board. - Bylaw Amendments.
 We changed our bylaws so that the power to alter, amend or repeal the Company's bylaws is no longer vested exclusively with the Board.
 The Company's stockholders, in addition to the Board, now have the power to alter, amend or repeal the bylaws and to make new bylaw provisions, in each case by the affirmative vote of the holders of a majority of the shares of common stock in the Company then outstanding and entitled to vote on the proposed amendment. - Compensation "Clawback" Policy.
-Incentive compensation paid to named executive officers whose actions cause, or contribute to, a restatement of the Company's reported financial or operating results is subject to recoupment via the Company's compensation "clawback" policy.
+Incentive-based compensation paid to executive officers is subject to recoupment if the Company is required to prepare a Restatement (as defined herein).

 - Minimum Stock Ownership Guidelines.
-We adopted robust stock ownership and retention policies for our directors and executive officers. - Policy Prohibiting Pledging and Hedging.
+We have adopted robust stock ownership and retention policies for our directors and executive officers. - Policy Prohibiting Pledging and Hedging.
 Directors and executive officers are prohibited from engaging in short-selling, pledging, or hedging transactions in the Company's securities.